webmastersmith/WGU_Cloud_Computing/D306_Azure_Developer_Associate_AZ-204/Azurre_Developer_AZ-204.md

     - unless you need a specific format(API), use the NoSQL option.
 - **Cosmos DB Containers**
   - database is analogous to a **namespace** with a logical grouping of **Azure Cosmos DB containers**.
-  - a container is horizontally partitioned(evenly distributed across a SSD partition) and then replicated across multiple regions.
+  - **container**: horizontally partitioned(evenly distributed across a SSD partition). allows for safe replication across multiple regions.
   - read and write data from the **local replicas** of your database and it transparently **replicates** the data **to all the regions** associated with your Cosmos account.
   - add remove **regions** at any time. can have multiple Cosmos databases in account.
   - unit of scalability both for provisioned throughput and storage.